wfernandezs/portfolio-landing/README.md

    npm install
    ```

+3. Create a `.env` file based on `.env.example` and set your Strapi API URL and token

-3. Start the development server:
+4. Start the development server:
    ```bash
    npm run dev
    ```

-4. Open [http://localhost:5173](http://localhost:5173) in your browser.
+5. Open [http://localhost:5173](http://localhost:5173) in your browser.

+## CMS Integration

+This project uses Strapi CMS for content management.
+The following sections are managed through Strapi:

+- Projects
+- Skills
+- Certifications
+- Bio (About Me)

+### Setting up Strapi

+See the README in the `strapi-backend` directory for instructions on setting up the Strapi backend.

+### Environment Variables

+- `VITE_API_URL`: URL for the Strapi API (e.g., "http://localhost:1337/api")
+- `VITE_API_TOKEN`: Your Strapi API token for authentication

 ## Building for Production